 Organizations have worked hard to create a tool infrastructure that will make all members of the software development and delivery team more productive.
-They’ve invested in Application Lifecycle Management (ALM) tools such as Requirements Management, Test Management, Agile Project Management, Project and Portfolio Management (PPM) and Service Desk products.
+They’ve invested in DevOps and ALM (Application Lifecycle Management) tools such as Requirements Management, Test Management, Agile Project Management, Project and Portfolio Management (PPM) and Service Desk products.

 Our flagship product, Tasktop Sync is an integration server that provides fully automated, enterprise-scale synchronization among the artifacts created and managed within the disparate tools used in software development and delivery organizations.
 Tasktop Sync works in the background, keeping the flow of information among the practitioners and their tools, constant.
 Everyone works in their tool of choice, but has real-time access to the changes other team members are making in their tools.
 Practitioners are better informed and save time.
 Management has greater visibility across the entire project team, providing information for better decision making and planning.